 This month we shine the spotlight on Jeh Kazimi, founder of tablet service, Breezie, which helps older generations get connected and stay social.

-In 2010, my mum was over from India and, over five months, I observed her frustration at using even the most basic internet applications like Skype, to keep in touch with my dad.
+In 2010, my mum was over from India, and, for over five months, I observed her frustration at using even the most basic internet applications like Skype, to keep in touch with my dad.

 I have been a lifelong IT helpdesk for family and friends – and I know I’m not alone – so I decided it was about time someone fixed that.